woilsy/android-mock/README_EN.md

 ```

-But the server developer did not go to work, emmmmm.....
+But the server developer did not go to work, emmmmmmmmm......

 You have to build a mock server yourself and define the data you want.